sushil057/Jest/readme.md

 Staged local changes, then pulled the latest changes and then pushed the final code to the repo successfully.

 **Fri, Nov 14**.
-The mock functions are very difficult to understand.
+<br>The mock functions are very difficult to understand.
 I could understand the basics od mock and its functionality but the advanced type of mock is difficult.
 The things I learned are:
   ```python